Be this Assignment Completyd in Hast.

 This is an odd one.
 Did the instructor herself copy-and-paste the question from some third source, leading to the seeming redundancy of “mention the quote” and “Alcott writes”?

-The reference to “page number” implies that students are supposed to be working from some specific edition—a common requirement when a whole class is assigned the same book or play—but why on earth would they be expected to know where to find the text of this particular passage?
+The reference to “page number” implies that students are supposed to be working from some specific edition—a common requirement when a whole class is assigned the same book—but why on earth would they be expected to know where to find the text of this particular passage?
 Surely Amy gets dressed up more than once in the course of Little Women; this is hardly a pivotal scene.

 A further oddity is that, although the query involves a major search engine, a popular browser and an established ISP, the request seems to have come from a robot, not a human.
 Is this a computer-science assignment masquerading as something else?